New Insights into Time Series Analysis II -- No Correlated Observations: Real data

 \subsection{Finding the best noise model}

-$82159$ models were tested to find the best model Strateva-modified function ($\zeta_{P} ( m )$ - see Eq. \ref{eq_stratevamod}).
+We tested $82159$ models to find the best model Strateva-modified function ($\zeta_{P} ( m )$ - see Eq. \ref{eq_stratevamod}).
 All combinations in a range of three power terms varying from $4$ to $-4$ were performed using a bin of $0.1$.
 This range covered all previous values used in the noise model.
 The procedure was adopted to find the best model to fit the standard deviation as a function of magnitude is similar to that used by \citet[][]{Cross-2009}.
-The $EA_{M}$ and $ED_{M}$ are computed for bins having a width of $0.1$ magnitude or having at least $100$ objects.
-For this step, we only consider those stars having more than $20$ measurements.
+The $EA_{M}$ and $ED_{M}$ are computed for bins with a width of $0.1$ magnitude or at least $100$ objects.
+For this step, we only consider those stars with more than $20$ measurements.
 Next, we compute $\zeta_{P'} ( m )$ from a non-linear least-squares minimization using the Levenberg-Marquardt method \citet{Levenberg-1944,Marquardt-1963}.
-The WVSC1 catalog of variables represent $0.01\%$ of WFCAMCAL stars.
-However, in order to get a better noise model, they were removed from the sample before fitting.
+The WVSC1 catalogue of variables represent $0.01\%$ of WFCAMCAL stars.
+However, they were removed from the sample before fitting to get a better noise model,.

 About $39\%$ of the models tested converge for all statistical parameters and wavebands observed.
-The model having the lowest $\chi^2$ in $ZYJHK$ wavebands was taken as the best noise model given by Eq. \ref{eq_stratevamod}.
+The model with the lowest $\chi^2$ in $ZYJHK$ wavebands was taken as the best noise model given by Eq. \ref{eq_stratevamod}.
 Table \ref{tab_noisemodel} shows the parameters obtained for both Strateva and Strateva-modified functions and the metric to measure the improvement or deterioration provided by the latter.
-The dispersion of residuals ($G(R)$) is about $1\%$ smaller than that found for Strateva functions for almost all statistical parameters except for $\rm IQR$ and $\rm EIQR$.
-A similar behavior is found for $G(\chi^2)$ where an improvement of about $85\%$ is found.
+The dispersion of residuals ($G(R)$) is about $1\%$ lower than that found for Strateva functions for almost all statistical parameters except for $\rm IQR$ and $\rm EIQR$.
+A similar behaviour is found for $G(\chi^2)$ where an improvement of about $85\%$ is found.
 Indeed, the largest improvement is found for the K filter.
 However, a deterioration is found for $\rm IQR$ and $\rm EIQR$ in the $ZYJ$ wavebands.
 Moreover, Strateva-modified functions do not turn down at faint magnitudes as the Strateva function does sometimes (see Fig. \ref{fg_magdispshape}).
 The new noise model provides a more restrictive cut for both the brightest and faintest stars.